hujhax/austin-improv-wiki/Topping Haggerty.md

 She was also a member of many troupes in New York City, that include, but are not limited to: *Cute Kids with Guns*, *Start Trekkin' NYC*, *L'quid P'aper*, *Channel Surfing*, *The Bastards*, *Jenkins*, *Amnesia Wars Etc.*, etc.

 Topping is also known for her dark unique sketch comedy.
-Mostly recently, she has focus her dark comedy skills on her angry, foul mouthed, puppet troupe that has graced the stage with the musicals *BatShyt Crazy: Live Rude Puppets*at The Institution Theater in 2014 and *BatShyt Crazy: Feel the Felt* at Frontera Fest 2015.
+Most recently she has focus her dark comedy skills on her angry, foul mouthed, puppet troupe that has graced the stage with the musicals *BatShyt Crazy: Live Rude Puppets*at The Institution Theater in 2014 and *BatShyt Crazy: Feel the Felt* at Frontera Fest 2015.
 The angry, stabby, puppets made their performance debut in *Akimbo Bubble Scuttle Ruckus* at Frontera Fest 2011.

 Topping was part of the first Second City Conservatory NYC sketch show *We Built This City on Rent Control*.
 Also, in New York she either wrote sketches or directed for, and often performed in: *Scrap Metal Theatre*, *The Resistance*, *TJ Stomp*, *Skeeger*, and *Short & Funny: The Final Chapter*.